 Using good quality hulled white sesame seed to make tahini sauce recipe is the key here.
 Sesame seeds stored in pantry for longer time turns rancid and that would make your tahini sauce taste weird.

-Usually I buy hulled white sesame seeds that aren’t roasted.
-So it’s mandatory to roast sesame seeds before gridding to make tahini.
+Usually, I buy hulled white sesame seeds that aren’t roasted.
+It’s mandatory to roast sesame seeds before gridding to make tahini.

 Pro-Tip : If you buy roasted sesame seeds from stores, I still recommend you to lightly roast them before grinding.